ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 and possess greater depth and breadth of domain knowledge.
 On the other hand,
-Fellows need to be concerned with technical leadership, partner with our Digital business partners to align the team's work with research needs, have a firm grasp of our work's impact to research productivity, and be able to mentor and coach others on effective work practices.
+Fellows need to be concerned with technical leadership, partner with our Digital Business Partners to align the team's work with research needs, have a firm grasp of our work's impact to research productivity, and be able to mentor and coach others on effective work practices.
 Their credibility for such leadership comes from their battle-tested experience.